yytldn/gatsby-source-stamped/README.md

 }
 ```

-To query for all reviews associated to a product:
+To query for all reviews associated with a product:

 ```graphql
 {